MR. LARDIZABAL LUPADIT,

 This week, we honor the volunteers who demonstrated self-sacrifice and manifested the spirit of service, the first responders who were on the front lines in the relief and rescue efforts during the July 1990 7.7-magnitude Luzon earthquake.
 Sir Lardy was an ROTC cadet then at UB.
 In the first 48 hours, he and his co-cadets helped locate and transport bodies from the rubble of the earthquake.
 Here, 28 years after, he looks back on that day.

 “It was past 3 o’clock in the afternoon.
 I was in a class.
 It started with a slow, long shake.
 And then it came faster, one shake after the other.
 I looked around.
 The whole building was shaking.
 I found my way out of the building and exited the perimeter.
 But then I had to go back and report to my commanding officer.
-After all, as a member of the ROTC (Reserve Officers’ Training Corps), you have to extend all the services you can in moments like those.”
+As a member of the ROTC (Reserve Officers’ Training Corps), you have to extend all the services you can in moments like those.”

 “So I went back, and on my way back, I ran into people; they were in panic.
 They were running around.
 Some were frantic, sobbing.
 Others were praying.
 You can see buildings going down.
 Power lines were downed.
 Cars were pulled over everywhere, filling and blocking the streets.
 It was like a warzone.”